ucbepic/docetl/README.md

 ### Schema Definition

-Schemas in docetl are defined using a simple key-value structure, where each key represents a field name and the value specifies the data type.
+Schemas in DocETL are defined using a simple key-value structure, where each key represents a field name and the value specifies the data type.
 The supported data types are:

 - `string` (or `str`, `text`, `varchar`): For text data
 - `integer` (or `int`): For whole numbers